AlexMercedCoder/tutorialblog/content/blog/2020/10JSObjects/index.md

 ## 3 - Symbols

 If you ever used Ruby, you may be very familiar with Symbols.
-Symbols allow to create a unique static value that can be used in different ways in particular to avoid creating multiple string objects in memory, and in javascript as map strings.
-Not quite as necessary in JS as in Ruby, but still nice when you need an object to use as a map key.
+Symbols allow to create a unique static value that can be used in different ways in particular to avoid creating multiple string objects in memory, and in javascript as map keys.
+Not quite as necessary in JS as in Ruby, but still nice when you need an object to use as a map key for library you are writing and don't want to use a name space the library consumer may use.

 ```js